-The various types of surface water, base flow, and storm water are generally in close hydrologic connection with alluvial groundwater that is present in limited sections of canyons.
+The various types of surface water, base flow, and stormwater are generally in close hydrologic connection with alluvial groundwater that is present in limited sections of canyons.
 Alluvial saturation generally measures several feet to tens of feet thick, with water tables ranging from just below the ground surface to tens of feet below ground surface.
-Surface water and storm water may recharge alluvial aquifers, and alluvial aquifers sometimes surface where alluvium thins or where channels are topographically lower than an upgradient alluvial groundwater table.
-These recharge/discharge conditions have been observed in

-Water Canyon, Cañon de Valle, Pajarito Canyon, Mortandad Canyon, Cañada del Buey, Sandia Canyon, and Los Alamos and Pueblo Canyons (including Delta Prime [DP] and Acid Canyons).
+Wells completed in the alluvial zone can exhibit a high degree of seasonality often having appreciable water only in the spring following heavy snowfalls and in the fall during average to above average monsoonal periods.
+Furthermore, surface water and stormwater may recharge alluvial aquifers, and alluvial aquifers sometimes surface where alluvium thins or where channels are topographically lower than an upgradient alluvial groundwater table.
+These recharge/discharge conditions have been observed in Water Canyon, Cañon de Valle, Pajarito Canyon, Mortandad Canyon, Cañada del Buey, Sandia Canyon, and Los Alamos and Pueblo Canyons (including Delta Prime [DP] and Acid Canyons).